-On May 3, 2005 we entered into an arrangement with Prime Healthcare Systems, LLC or Prime Healthcare, an affiliate of DVH, to purchase a hospital facility in California for a purchase price of \$25.0 million, subject to adjustment based on an appraisal that we intend to obtain.
-The transaction is subject to Prime Healthcare's acquisition of the facility from the current owner and a number of other conditions.
-Prime Healthcare has not yet entered into an agreement or letter of intent to purchase the facility from the current owner and we cannot assure you that it will be able to acquire the facility.
-If we purchase the facility from Prime Healthcare, we will lease it back to an affiliate of Prime Healthcare for a term of 15 years with three renewal options of five years each.
+On May 3, 2005 we entered into a letter of commitment with another of our tenants to purchase a hospital facility in California for a purchase price of \$25.0 million, subject to adjustment.
+The transaction is subject to our tenant's acquisition of the facility from the current owner and a number of other conditions.
+Our tenant has not yet entered into an agreement or letter of intent to purchase the facility from the current owner.
+The letter of commitment provides that, at the time we purchase the facility, we will lease it back to an affiliate of our tenant for a term of 15 years with three renewal options of five years each.
 The lease will require the tenant to pay base rent in an amount equal to 10% of the purchase price, which rent shall increase each year by the greater of 2.0% or the increase in CPI from the prior year.
-We have been paid a fee of \$150,000 as consideration for entering into this arrangement.
+We have been paid a commitment fee equal to a 0.5% of the purchase price in connection with this transaction.
 The lease will be cross-defaulted with all other leases and other agreements between us or our affiliates, on the one hand, and the tenant or its affiliates, on the other hand.

-We cannot assure you that we will acquire or develop any of the facilities in our acquisition and development pipeline on the terms described in this prospectus or at all, because each of these transactions is subject to a variety of conditions, including negotiation and execution of mutually-acceptable definitive agreements, our satisfactory completion of due diligence, receipt of appraisals that support the purchase price set forth in the letter agreements and other third party reports, obtaining of government and third party approvals and consents, approval by our board of directors, and in certain cases our proposed tenants' acquisition of the facility from the current owner, as well as satisfaction of customary closing conditions.
+We cannot assure you that we will acquire or develop any of the Pending Acquisition and Development Facilities or complete any of the other transactions we have under letter of commitment on the terms described in this prospectus or at all, because each of these transactions is subject to a variety of conditions, including, in the case of the Pending Acquisition and Development Facility under contract, our satisfactory completion of due diligence, receipt of appraisals and other third party reports, obtaining of government and third party approvals and consents, our proposed tenant's acquisition of the property on which facilities are to be built, as well as other customary closing conditions and, in the case of the transactions under letters of commitment, negotiation and execution of mutually-acceptable definitive agreements, our satisfactory completion of due diligence, receipt of appraisals that support the purchase price set forth in the commitment letter and other third party reports, obtaining of government and third party approvals and consents, approval by our board of directors, and in certain cases our proposed tenant's acquisition of the facility from the current owner, as well as satisfaction of customary closing conditions.